filamerce/filament-translatable/README.md

 ```

 #### Exclude
-The `exclude` feature allows you to specify fields that you don't want to be included in the translation process.
+The `exclude` feature allows you to specify fields that you don't want to include in the translation process.
 This can be useful for fields that contain dynamic content or that shouldn't be translated into other languages.

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;